HoloLib

 Core constants to configure the chassis dimensions and hardware.

-Get the directions right when you build the motors.
-The two right-side motors are reversed in the example above, that's normal for an X-drive, but it depends on how yours is wired.
-If a movement runs away in the wrong direction, a flipped motor is the first thing to check.
+Get the motor directions right when you build them.
+A negative port number reverses that motor, which is how the example above flips the left side.
+If a movement runs away in the wrong direction, a motor sign is the first thing to check.

-Then calibrate once at the start of the match, before you try to drive anything:
+Then calibrate once at the start of the match and start the odometry task, before you try to drive anything:

 void initialize() {

-chassis.calibrate(); // resets the IMU and zeros the encoders
+chassis.calibrate(); // resets and waits out the IMU calibration

 }